Susan Sontag: (1974) Promised Lands (1983) Unguided Tour AKA Letter from VeniceDiscography

+(1979) DebriefingOther works

 Digital archive

 A digital archive of 17,198 of Sontag's emails is kept by the UCLA Department of Special Collections at the Charles E. Young Research Library.
 Her archive—and the efforts to make it publicly available while protecting it from bit rot—are the subject of the article On Excess: Susan Sontag's Born-Digital Archive, by Jeremy Schmidt and Jacquelyn Ardam.

-Documentary and biopic film
+Biographical play, documentary, and biopic film Sontag: Reborn is a play dramatizing Sontag's life as recorded in her early journals (which were later edited and published as the book Reborn).
+Described as "a spellbinding X-ray of a writer’s psyche", Sontag: Reborn traces Sontag's private life from age 14 to her emergence as a renowned author and activist.
+The young Sontag wrestles with her emerging sexuality and precocious intelligence.
+The refuge of her diary became integral to her development as a writer.
+The play was adapted from Sontag's journals by theatre artist Moe Angelos, who also plays Sontag in the production, directed by Marianne Weems, and produced by The Builders Association.
+Sontag: Reborn was first staged at the Under the Radar Festival in 2012, moved to off-Broadway at New York Theatre Workshop in 2013, and was staged into 2014.

-A documentary about Sontag directed by Nancy Kates, titled Regarding Susan Sontag, was released in 2014.
-It received the Special Jury Mention for Best Documentary Feature at the 2014 Tribeca Film Festival.
+A documentary about Sontag directed by Nancy Kates, Regarding Susan Sontag, was released in 2014.
+It received the Special Jury Mention for Best Documentary Feature at the 2014 Tribeca Festival.

-In February 2023, it was announced that a biographical film by Kirsten Johnson and featuring Kristen Stewart as Sontag was in development.
-It is based on the biography Sontag: Her Life and Work by Benjamin Moser.
+In February 2023, Screen reported that Brouhaha Entertainment was producing a biographical film directed by Kirsten Johnson and featuring Kristen Stewart as Sontag.
+It is based on Benjamin Moser's biography Sontag: Her Life and Work.